Amsterdam, Belgium and Paris

 Amsterdam, Zaanse Schans, Bruges, Damme, Antwerp, Ghent*, Paris, Giverny, Versailles

 |Optional group flight back:||

 Come join us for a trip that provides a thrilling mix of Europe’s most popular destinations and its lesser-known marvels!
 Stroll along the canals of Amsterdam, tour its notorious Red Light District, and visit Anne Frank’s house, all while familiarizing yourself with Dutch culture, history, and food!
-Explore the imposing Loppem Castle in Bruges, reflect on the lessons of history at Fort Breendonk Concentration Camp, and bike through the stunning Belgian countryside with a local guide.
-In Paris, soak up the City of Light as you explore the hip artistic neighborhood of Montmartre, get the best view from the top of the Eiffel Tower, go on a guided tour of the Louvre including a visit to the Mona Lisa, cruise along the Seine at sunset, and so much more.
+Leave your mark spraypainting graffiti in Ghent, reflect on the lessons of history at Fort Breendonk Concentration Camp, and bike through the stunning Belgian countryside with a local guide.
+In Paris, you’ll soak up the City of Light as you explore the hip artistic neighborhood of Montmartre, get the best view from the top of the Eiffel Tower, go on a guided tour of the Louvre including a visit to the Mona Lisa, cruise along the Seine at sunset, and so much more.
 Come to know these three countries just as well as any local with this hands-on travel experience!

 On this trip you will:

 - See priceless works of Impressionist art at the Van Gogh Museum in Amsterdam and the Musee d’Orsay in Paris